 Royal Icing

-- Using a large bowl, or the bowl of your stand mixer, whisk the egg whites until frothy and foamy.
-Add sifted confectioners sugar with cream of tartar to the whisked egg whites gradually, adding 1-2 tablespoon at a time on a low setting.
+- Using a large bowl, or the bowl of your stand mixer, whisk the 3 large egg whites until frothy and foamy.
+Add sifted 6 cups confectioners sugar with ¼ teaspoon cream of tartar to the whisked egg whites gradually, adding 1-2 tablespoons at a time on a low setting.

-- While still on a low speed, drizzle in the lemon juice and then beat until stiff peaks are formed and you have a thick and glossy royal icing.
+- While still at a low speed, drizzle in the 1 tablespoon lemon juice of half a large lemon and then beat until stiff peaks are formed, and you have a thick and glossy royal icing.

-- Allow the royal icing to form a skin (will not transfer to your finger when touched), then cover loosely with plastic wrap until ready to serve. *I like candied orange peel added to my mixed spice blend, and that is what is used here on my Christmas Cake for garnish.
+- Allow the royal icing to form a skin (it will not transfer to your finger when touched), then cover loosely with plastic wrap until ready to serve.

 Marion says